 art by Eduard Bezembinder

-For example, the work of Eduard Bezembinder combines the “low brow” cultural detritus of mass-produced, pop culture printing with (the equally mass produced) reproductions of old “high brow” art, which is an effective if less-than-subtle reminder of what we lost.
+The work of Eduard Bezembinder, for example, combines the “low brow” cultural detritus of mass-produced, pop culture printing with (the equally mass produced) reproductions of old “high brow” art, which is an effective if less-than-subtle reminder that we have lost that austere simplicity.

 That’s not to say there aren’t highly original works of art being produced today.
 There are.
 More than ever.
 Nor am I suggesting a collage itself isn’t original.
 Of course it is.
 What we’ve lost is not the ability to make great art but rather to experience it naively.